hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

     System.out.println(3);
 ```

 When you read the code above, you think all three lines will be executed if the condition satisfies.
 But it’s not true.
-There are no curly braces; hence only 1 will be printed if, let’s say, the count is equal to 11.
-2 and 3 will be printed in any case, even if, for example, the count is 5.
+There are no curly braces; hence only one will be printed if, let’s say, the count is equal to eleven.
+Two and three will be printed in any case, even if, for example, the count is five.

 Another example: